kemkriszt/SecureStore/README.md

 #  SecureStore - A lightweight Keychain wrapper for Swift

-This package is a Swift wrapper around the Keychain managment mechanisms contained in the `Security` module.
+This package is a Swift wrapper around the Keychain managment mechanisms contained in the `Security` framework.

 > Note: The packages main purpose is to provide an easy way for storing secret values in the keychain and thus it hides many options for the sake of a simpler API